-You’re ready to start your survey and you know what questions you want to ask—that’s a terrific start.
+You’re ready to start your first survey and you know what questions you want to ask—that’s a terrific start.

-But, did you know that the way you ask your survey questions can affect your results?
-Did you know that you can change the outcome of your survey from a good, successful survey to a bad one by writing biased survey questions?
+But, did you know that the way you ask your survey questions can affect your usable results, which you believed to be harmless?
+Did you know, in many cases, that you can change the outcome of your survey, without skewing it, from a good, successful survey to a bad one by writing biased survey questions?

-Today, we’re going to look at 10 examples of biased survey questions.
-We’re going to talk about how you can create well-written survey questions that don’t alter your survey respondent’s perspective.
+Today, we’re going to look at 10 essential examples of biased survey questions.
+We’re going to talk about how you can inadvertently create well-written survey questions that don’t alter your survey respondent’s perspectives.

 You want to pose questions that are answered accurately and without any bias.
-You don’t want to lead anyone towards an answer or confuse them in the process.
+You want to abandon the chance to lead anyone toward an answer or confuse them in the process.
+Do not forget, this is a skill in itself

 Before we talk about the 10 examples of biased survey questions, let’s look at the biased survey.

 What is a Biased Survey?

 A biased survey is one that encompasses errors caused by the design of the survey and its questions.
 It’s important for you, the survey creator, to create survey questions that don’t change the survey’s outcome.

 Things to consider are the way questions are worded, the structure of the survey, and even its design, style and colors.